Quotients of buildings by groups acting freely on chambers: The Fundamental Group of a Weyl Graph

-\begin{thm} Let $\cP$ be a Weyl polygon, and let $C\in\cP$ be a chamber.
-Let $\cP_C$ denote the Weyl data whose underlying generalized chamber system is that of $\cP$, and whose defining suites are those induced by the flower $\cF(C)$ of $\cP$ of $C$.
+\begin{thm} Let $\cP$ be a Weyl polygon (rank $2$ Weyl graph), and let $C\in\cP$ be a chamber.
+Let $\cP_C$ denote the Weyl data whose underlying generalized chamber system is that of $\cP$, and whose defining suites are those induced by the flower $\cF(C)$ of $\cP$ at $C$.
 Then $\cP_C$ is isomorphic to $\cP$. \end{thm}

 \begin{proof} Let $\go:\cP_C\rightarrow \cP$ be the identity map, which is a morphism of Weyl data since the defining suites of $\cP_C$ are suites of $\cP$.
 Let $\theta$ be a suite of $\cP$.
 We claim that $\theta$ is also a suite of $\cP_C$, which proves that $\go:\cP_C\rightarrow \cP$ is an isomorphism by \autoref{prop:charisoofweyl}.